 Oh, did I mention I've never actually eaten a macaron before?
 I do that with a lot of recipes.
 I like to try things I've never had before; I did that with eggs Benedict.
 I'm still working on that recipe.
 If anyone has a good hollandaise sauce, send the recipe my way, please!

 So basically I'm going to give you the halved recipe I used, it yields about 12–14 cookies.
 Most macaron recipes make upwards of 40 cookies.
 I didn't want to scale down too much because I know the egg whites and sugar part is tricky, and I wasn't sure how whipped I could get half an egg white . . .

 What You’ll Need

 - Preheat oven to 325°F. (This part isn't actually as important for doing it right at the start as you have to let these babies form a skin (I know it sounds gross) before you put them in anyway, but just to stay in the habit I did it right away.
-Set out egg to get to room temperature.
-(A quick cheat on this is to just put it in a cup with room temperature water, it gets the egg to room temperature in no time!
+Set out the egg to get to room temperature.
+(A quick cheat is to just put it in a cup with room temperature water.
+It gets the egg to room temperature in no time!)

-- Sift almond flour and and powdered sugar in a bowl.
+- Sift almond flour and powdered sugar in a bowl.
 Set aside.